Ham House from Richmond walk

 Built in 1610, Ham House and Garden is one of a series of grand houses and palaces alongside the River Thames.
 It is an unusually complete survival of the 17th century that impressed in its day and continues to do so today.

 To carry on your journey, from the main gates, turn right and then follow the path through the meadow and across the wooden bridge.
 Turn right onto the Thames Path.
 (NB: If the river is flooded, follow the alternative FLOOD ROUTE*, step 8).
-Follow the Thames Path for about 1.3 miles (2.1km) passing Marble Hill House (on the opposite side of the river), Petersham Meadows, through Buccleugh Gardens and under Richmond Bridge until you reach Friars Lane.
+Follow the Thames Path for about 1.3 miles (2.1km) passing Marble Hill House (on the opposite side of the river).
+You'll come to Petersham Meadows; the National Trust manages Petersham Meadows as grazed flood meadow.
+If you are walking between April and September, you will see a herd of Belted Galloway cattle.
+Carry on and go through Buccleugh Gardens and under Richmond Bridge until you reach Friars Lane.

 Thames Path highlights

 The Petersham Meadows, where you will see cows grazing in summer months, were part of the estate of Ham House until the end of the 19th century.
 The view from Richmond Hill down to the meadows has been featured in many paintings by artists including JMW Turner.
 Hammerton's Ferry, the foot and bike ferry service which links Marble Hill House (English Heritage), on the northern bank, and Ham House and Garden, on the southern bank of the River Thames, is one of only four ferry routes in London that have not been replaced by a bridge or tunnel.